kagit00/kagit00/README.md

 # Hi, I'm Kaustav.
 I build things that scale.

-I’m a Backend Engineer who actually enjoys the "messy" parts of distributed systems—the edge cases, the latency spikes, and the race conditions.
+I’m a Backend Engineer who actually enjoys the "messy" parts of systems—the edge cases, and the race conditions.
 My focus is on Java and high-throughput architectures, but my real job is turning ambiguous ideas into reliable, production-ready reality.

 I believe good engineering isn't just about writing code; it’s about making sure that code survives contact with the real world.